karamarnell/developers/app/install/github-application-strings-manager.md

     Skip to step 3 if you have already provisioned a cluster and registered it with Kubernetes.

-    Note: Included manifest files in repo only support Kong v0.11.x, for 0.10.x please use the [tag 1.0.0]({{ page.links.gh_tag }}).
+    Note: Included manifest files in repo only support Qordoba v0.11.x, for 0.10.x please use the [tag 1.0.0]({{ page.links.gh_tag }}).

 2.  **Deploy a GKE cluster**